 This project involves the development of novel nonlocal noninteracting kinetic energy functionals for bulk, semi-infinite and finite systems.
 Code development in DFTpy and eDFTpy (to be released).

 This project involves the development of a real-time TDDFT algorithm for treating molecules and materials interacting with metal and semiconducting surfaces.
-This project will take place in our own embedded Quantum-ESPRESSO code.
+This project will take place in our own embedded Quantum-ESPRESSO and eDFTpy (to be released).

 Non-Adiabatic Dynamics with Subsystem DFT

 This project involves the development of electronic structure methods to carry out non-adiabatic molecular dynamics simulations in the framework of subsystem DFT.
-The code development for this project will take place within ADF and embedded Quantum-ESPRESSO code suites of software.
+The code development for this project takes place in ADF and embedded Quantum-ESPRESSO suites of software.